 But if you want to make sure your Rottie gets the best food possible, you’ll have to scrutinize the choices carefully, while keeping the breed’s unique needs and characteristics in mind.

-Below, we’ll provide you with six great options for your cute-and-cuddly canine and talk about some of the things to consider when making your choice.
+Below, we’ll share some of the best food options for your cute-and-cuddly canine and talk about things to consider when making your choice.

 The Best Foods for Rottweilers